scalabli/quo/docs/progressbars.rst

 Progress bars
 =============
 A progress bar is a user interface element that indicates the progress of an operation.
 Progress bar supports two modes to represent progress: determinate, and indeterminate.
+Showing Progress Bars
+Sometimes, you have command line scripts that need to process a lot of data, but you want to quickly show the user some progress about how long that will take.
+Quo supports simple progress bar rendering for that.

+The basic usage is very simple: the idea is that you have an iterable that you want to operate on.
+For each item in the iterable it might take some time to do processing.

 Simple progress bar
 -------------------
 Creating a new progress bar can be done by calling the :class:`~quo.ProgressBar`